NoodleExtensionsCommunity/How-to-Noodle/README.md

 # Credits
 Sands#4600 - for originally teaching me about noodle

+Raine#1111- for helping with Regex

+Lone#5260 - for helping being a resource regarding some lookup methods

 Discovered#0001 - for teaching me functions

 Reaxt#0001 - for the original script